-Established in 1974 by 10 founding countries, the intergovernmental organisation EMBL today has 29 member states, one associate member state, and one prospect member state.
+Established in 1974 by 10 founding countries, the intergovernmental organisation EMBL today has 29 member states, one associate member state, and two prospect member states.

 EMBL is an intergovernmental organisation established in 1974 by ten founding countries: Austria, Denmark, France, Germany, Israel, Italy, The Netherlands, Sweden, Switzerland and the United Kingdom.
 Member states make a contribution to EMBL's programmes, receive access to all services and programmes and are responsible for all important decisions about the organisation and its activities taken in the EMBL Council.
 Member states are represented in the EMBL Council by up to two delegates.